Leap-luohaiyang/PCADA-2025/README.md

 ```

 ## Training
-For convenience, we provide PCADA config files for different tasks.
+For convenience, we provide training files for different tasks.
 You can start the training job with the following command:

 For Pavia task
 ```